Autonomous Skills

 What an AI sees

-The MCP surface for Skills is ten tools.
+The MCP surface for Skills is twelve tools.
 The two most important are:

 walk_skill— narrative SOP text for human-facing guidance (chat with the user about the procedure).walk_skill_structured— JSONSkillExecutionPlanfor the AI to actually execute the skill —requires,produces, orderedstepswithcallsmetadata, andfailureHandlers.

-The remaining eight cover the lifecycle: get_skill, list_skills, train_skill, export_skill, delete_skill, skill_history, rollback_skill, skill_vitality.
+The remaining ten cover the lifecycle and multi-session runs: get_skill, list_skills, train_skill, export_skill, delete_skill, skill_history, rollback_skill, skill_vitality, plus save_skill_run / resume_skill_run (persist a multi-skill run’s captured variables and progress, then resume it in a later session).
 See MCP Tools — Skills (SOPs) for parameters and examples.

 Failure-mode taxonomy